binaryphile/docker-redmine/README.md

 stopped containers which are left over.

 You can do this using the command `docker rm $(docker ps -a -q)`.
-Be careful, though, as this will remove all containers that aren't running, so only use it if you don't have containers you're trying to save.
+Be careful, though, as this will remove all containers which aren't running, so only use it if you don't have containers you're trying to save.

 If you do have stopped containers you're saving, you can get around this by making sure they are running when you run the rm command.
 The rm